 Thomas Yeo, Gathering Dry Fishes.
 1960.
 Watercolour on paper.
 49 x 54 cm.
 Collection of National Heritage Board, Singapore.

 “Nanyang” literally means “south seas”, yet the term’s significance goes beyond mere geographical denotation.
 From the time of the earliest huaqiao (华侨; emigrants who came largely from southern China), “Nanyang” served as a potent signifier for a certain projected way of life in the tropics, a more rewarding life with less hardship.
-It was a word loaded with hopes and aspirations, but interestingly, by the early 1950s, it also seemed to evoke longing for an idyllic pastoral paradise in the tropics.
+It was a word loaded with hope and aspirations, but interestingly, by the early 1950s, it also seemed to evoke longing for an idyllic pastoral paradise in the tropics.
 The passion for tropical beauty had clearly grown since the 1920s.
-Back then, the writer Chen Lianqing lamented the absence of “local colour” in the literature of that time: “Look where you will in Mayeur; Chen Chong Swee wrote about Le Mayeur’s exhibition in Singapore in 1938.
-The spotlight on Bali as a Holy Grail of sorts in the quest for the “Nanyang” in art, shifted to Malaysia in the 1960s.
+Back then, the writer Chen Lianqing lamented the absence of “local colour” in the literature of that time: “Look where you will in these magazines, you will find scarcely anything that conveys in any satisfactory way the colour of the South Seas” (Fang, 1977).
+It was the search for “local colour” that spurred the four major first-generation artists Cheong Soo Pieng, Chen Chong Swee, Chen Wen Hsi and Liu Kang to embark on their now-famous field trip to Bali in 1952.
+They stayed in Bali for more than three weeks, travelling extensively across the island.
+The works from that Bali trip became emblematic of the Nanyang style.
+The four artists were aware of Bali’s special place in the hearts of artists like Le Mayeur; Chen Chong Swee wrote about Le Mayeur’s exhibition in Singapore in 1938.
+The spotlight on Bali as a holy grail of sorts in the quest for the “Nanyang” in art, shifted to Malaysia in the 1960s.
 Bali was sought after, but it was also costly to travel there; second-generations artists who aspired towards the Nanyang style found it more economical to travel to Malaysia.

 The fisher folk live in simple joy and harmony